How Religion Taught Me to Take a Passive Approach to Life

 But I’ve also learned that it’s not just about willingness.
 Sometimes we have to take time to examine what might be holding us back on the inside, like limiting beliefs.

 Sometimes those beliefs can be very deeply rooted.
 And I’ve found that religion has a way of making it seem that the beliefs they’re teaching are absolute truth, which can make them especially hard to uproot.
-But I’ve already uprooted many religious beliefs I was taught.
-And I believe I can and will uproot any remaining beliefs that might be keeping me from making real progress in my own life.
+But I believe that if we really want to, we’re capable of removing any beliefs that are keeping us from moving forward and replacing them with more helpful ones.

 ~ Ashley C.